jwcxz/color-control/README.md

 Color Control
 =============

 Here are a few utilities for dealing with terminal colors.
+I started writing them because I was bored on a plane flight.
+I wanted a way to easily design color palettes and since I didn't have access to the internet, I couldn't get to the [4bit designer], which is also a great tool.

 ## Extracting colors from an SVG graphic palette.